-The Resource Portal for New Data Management Technologies.
+The Resource Portal for Big Data and New Data Management Technologies.

 "The ODBMS.ORG portal is a mission-critical resource for any serious 21st century